 - Offers subsidised (up to 30%) in-house training solutions to companies (for current staff or new recruits).
 The definition of training that qualifies for the subsidy can be broad and can include on-the-job training, placements and networking.

-- Offers subsidised rates to high level personnel in studios to attend key international events (conferences/markets etc.) such as the Kidsceen Summit, the Children’s Media Conference and Cartoon Forum.
+- Offers subsidised rates to high level personnel in studios to attend key international events (conferences/markets etc.) such as the Kidscreen Summit, the Children’s Media Conference and Cartoon Forum.

-- Funds, organises and/or supports key conferences/networking events for the sector, including the Animation Dingle, the Animation Art Show and Women In Animation Ireland to name a few.
+- Funds, organises and/or supports key conferences/networking events for the sector, including the Animation Dingle and Women In Animation Ireland to name a few.

-- Runs the 6 month Animation and VFX Graduate Traineeship Programme for the animation and VFX sectors in Ireland in collaboration with Screen Skills Ireland.
+- Runs the Animation, Games and VFX Graduate Traineeship Programme for the animation and VFX sectors in Ireland in collaboration with Screen Skills Ireland.

 - Works closely with key stakeholders like Animation Ireland, VFXAI, IMIRT, BAI and Screen Ireland to ensure our offering is relevant and meeting the needs of the sector.